SeanFellowes/SocketMeister/docs/guides/telemetry.md

 FAQ:
 - Does telemetry change the wire protocol?
 No.
 - What’s the overhead?
 Typically well under 1% CPU with zero per-message allocations.
 - Can I disable telemetry?
-Yes, per instance, or compile-time via the `SOCKETMEISTER_TELEMETRY` symbol.
+Yes, per instance via `TelemetryEnabled`.
 - Are latency percentiles available?
 Not in 11.1.0; intentionally omitted to keep overhead minimal.